Hacknock/leadyou/public/md/new-readme-format-proposal.md

 ## Our proposed README format

-Here are some of the specifics that we propose to include in our README
+Here are some of the specifics that we propose to include in our README.

 ### Project Name (Required)